captivationsoftware/react-sticky/README.md

 Set `relative` to `true` if the `<Sticky />` element will be rendered within an overflowing `<StickyContainer />` (e.g. `style={{ overflowY: 'auto' }}`) and you want the `<Sticky />` behavior to react to events only within that container.

+When in `relative` mode, `window` events will not trigger sticky state changes.
+Only scrolling within the nearest `StickyContainer` can trigger sticky state changes.

 #### topOffset _(default: 0)_
 Sticky state will be triggered when the top of the element is `topOffset` pixels from the top of the closest `<StickyContainer />`.
 Positive numbers give the impression of a lazy sticky state, whereas negative numbers are more eager in their attachment.